 You can experience both depression and rage together.
 In fact, it has been shown that anger management issues on top of depression can worsen and prolong depression.
 Depression is more than just a mental disorder because it can also make you more prone to illness and reduces your quality of life.

 In short, postpartum rage can affect everyone, either directly or indirectly.

 Unfortunately, there is no single cause for rage.
 Much like depression and other disorders, several factors come into play.
 Age, hormonal status, pre-existing conditions, family history, and even the weather can play a role in developing mood disorders.

 Fluctuations in hormones during and after childbirth can wreak havoc on a woman’s body and mind.
 This, coupled with physical changes, such as weight gain and stretch marks, can cause feelings of insecurity, fear, and anxiety.
 For some mothers, these feelings may come out as postpartum rage or depression.

 How can I manage postpartum rage?

 Anger management involves first acknowledging the emotion and possible triggers.
 For postpartum women, depression can manifest as or alongside irritability and anger.
-A licensed psychiatrist would be the best person to consult regarding mood disorders and mental health.
+A mental health professional would be the best person to consult regarding mood disorders and mental health.